 In this passage, Jesus presents the parable of the wise and foolish builders.
 In his teaching, Jesus sets up a clear contrast between a sound and lasting approach to “life construction” and one that simply will not stand the test of time.
 Despite how either approach may be employed, the storms of life, the “rain that came down, the streams that rose, and the winds that blew and beat against the house” do still seem to come.
 That’s just life.
 Although we rarely expect it, tragic and challenging times and events are a hallmark of our human experience.
 Whether we like it or not, we all must face these times and events together.

-I’ve spent most of my career working in the financial services world.
-For over twenty years, I’ve helped people work to build financial wealth and prepare for lifetime events such as retirement.
-To be sure, watching what has happened in the financial markets in such a short period of time has been, in a few words, “truly breath-taking.”
+Prior to joining PTM, I spent much of my career working in the financial services world.
+I helped people work to build financial wealth and prepare for lifetime events such as retirement.
+To be sure, watching what has happened in the financial markets in the first half of 2022 has been, in a few words, “truly breath-taking.”
 So much wealth in the form of financial net worth has simply vanished in what’s felt like a moment’s notice.
 The potential to feel fear and uncertainty in the face of such challenge is only natural.

 But when I’m feeling this way, I reflect on what Jesus said in this parable.
 What was Jesus offering a world that all-too-often places far-too-much trust in financial wealth and other “tangible” physical constructions?
 As I read it, Jesus was offering a clear reminder.
 He was offering the foundation and foothold, the rock, on which to weather the storms of life.
 Jesus was offering himself.